Codecademy/docs/content/python/concepts/built-in-functions/terms/sorted/sorted.md

   - "https://www.codecademy.com/learn/learn-python-3"
   - "https://www.codecademy.com/learn/paths/analyze-data-with-python"
 ---

 ## Definition

-Python comes with a built in `sorted()` function, which takes in an iterator object, such as a list, tuple, dictionary, set, or string, and sorts it according to a parameter.
+Takes in an iterator object, such as a list, tuple, dictionary, set, or string, and sorts it according to a parameter.

 ## Syntax